Focus on What Matters: Constraining Spatial-Temporal Attention via Action-Units for Noise-Resilient AQA: Method

 \subsection{Weight-Adjust Scoring Module}

 To accommodate the varying requirements of different sports events regarding the relative importance of motion and condition parts, we propose a scoring module with customizable weights.
-For example, in international diving competitions, execution (splash) usually accounts for 30–40\% of the total score, while difficulty (movement) accounts for 60–70\%.
-Our module allows the contribution of each component to be flexibly adjusted according to the specific scoring rules of each sport.\\ The module first utilizes the Diff Extractor to extract the differential information between features—namely $F^a$, $F^c$, and $F^p$, along with their corresponding static versions—obtained from two videos.
-Specifically, the differential features produced by the Diff Extractor are denoted as $D$.
-For instance, $D_i^a$ represents the difference in appearance features for the $i$-th sub-phase, while $D^c$ corresponds to the difference in condition features.\\ Secondly, the Score Regressor is employed to estimate the score differences associated with the differential information from various features.
-Recognizing that, in formal sports competitions, judges often assign different weights to scores from different phases of the movement (e.g., take-off accounting for 30\%, turning for 55\%, and entry for 15\%), we introduce proportional hyperparameters, denoted as $\delta_i$, to weight the score differences of each phase accordingly.
+For example, in international diving competitions, the execution (splash) accounts for 30-40\% of the total score, while body movements account for 60-70\%.
+Furthermore, judges may assign different weightings to different sub-stages of the motion part (e.g., take-off accounting for 30\%, turning for 55\%, and entry for 15\%).
+Our module allows the contribution of each component to be flexibly adjusted according to the specific scoring rules of each sport.\\ The module first utilizes the Diff Extractor to extract the differential information between features—namely $F^a$, $F^c$, and $F^p$, along with their corresponding static versions—obtained from two videos.\\ Secondly, the Score Regressor is employed to estimate the score differences associated with the differential information from various features.
+In official competitions, the weightings for motion part and condition part are generally fixed.
+However, the weightings for individual sub-stages within the motion part are often influenced by subjective factors of judges.
+To control the weighted proportions between motion part score and condition part score, we set two prior hyperparameters ($\alpha$ and $\beta$).
+For the weightings of sub-stages in the motion part, we assign learnable parameters to each stage and apply softmax at the end to ensure they conform to a probability distribution.
 The total score difference is then obtained by aggregating these weighted differences across all stages of the movement.
 Given the presence of two distinct feature types—dynamic and static—we further fuse the respective score differences in a 5:5 ratio to produce the final score differences.
-The formula is as follows:
+The score difference is the final output of the entire framework, and the predicted score of the query video is obtained by adding the real scores of the reference video.